kenthklui/adventofcode/2023/day24/README.md

 # 2023 Day 24
-Reinventing the wheel and writing hundreds of lines for solving a system of linear equations with 6-10 variables seemed like a bad idea.
-Doing it by hand also seemed painful.
-Since Golang doesn't support Z3 directly, I wrote part 2 in python instead.
+A pure Golang solution (task2.go) with an in-built linear equation solver.

+Original solution (task2.py) was done with python since Golang doesn't support Z3 directly.
+Install dependencies and use as follow:

 ```bash
 pip install z3-solver importlib_resources